 Can I add a Card or Board Button to a library?

 Buttons cannot currently be part of libraries, although this is something we are planning to add in the future.

-Can I set multiple tags for one command?
+Can I set multiple tags for one automation?

-No. A command can currently only belong to one library at a time.
-You can duplicate the command and add the copy to another library.
+No. An automation can currently only belong to one library at a time.
+You can duplicate the automation and add the copy to another library.

 Who can see my shared libraries?

 Currently, only users in the same Trello Premium or Standard Workspace can see and use your shared libraries.

 Can I upload an automation to someone else's library?